 Beware of phony job postings and other job scams!

-Thank you for your Interest in The NPD Group, Inc. We encourage you to review job openings that are listed on our website and explore job opportunities at NPD.
+Thank you for your Interest in The NPD Group, L.P.
+We encourage you to review job openings that are listed on our website and explore job opportunities at NPD.
 But please beware of recruitment fraud.

 What is recruitment fraud?
 It is a type of fraud offering fictitious job opportunities.
 It is normally perpetrated through online services such as bogus websites, or through unsolicited e-mails or other communications claiming to be from the company.
 These communications come in many forms – for example, fake job postings and requests to fill out applications or participate in interviews – and typically try to trick job seekers into providing personal information and/or payments, supposedly to get hired for jobs that simply do not exist.